Updated on by Guest Post

 The number of functions possible through Shopify’s cutting-edge API integrations is endless.
 The Shopify App Store offers thousands of apps and plug-ins to help e-commerce store owners do just about anything they need to make their business better.

 Through Shopify integrations, e-commerce owners can offer their customers a seamless checkout experience through payment integration.
 They can also offer their customers more of the products they love through integrations that help with cross-selling and upselling.
 In the world of cloud-based e-commerce solutions, there really isn’t a more app-rich platform than Shopify.

-Building integrations with low code tools can be done by commercial teams or citizen integrators.
-In creating automated workflows with a CRM, accounting applications, analytic tools, and email marketing can elevate your online storefront and business processes further.
+Building integrations with low-code tools can be done by commercial teams or citizen integrators.
+Creating automated workflows with a CRM, accounting applications, analytic tools, and email marketing can elevate your online storefront and business processes further.